epicenteredresearch/epicenteredresearchwebsite/content/pace/birthsize/multiethnic.md

    - By specifying `vartype="ExposureCont"`, the birth size characteristic is modeled as a continuous exposure and assumed to be numeric
    - By specifying `robust=TRUE`, analyses are run via robust regression using iterated re-weighted least squares (Huber weights), and White's estimator for the variance
+   - The `Table1vars` argument is used to specify the variables to include in our descriptive Table 1
-   - By specifying `adjustmentvariables=c("Sex","Age","Parity","MaternalEd","Smoke","preBMI","Ethnic")`, we adjust our models for these variables
+   - The `adjustmentvariables` argument specifies the variables we will adjust for in our models
    - `RunUnadjusted=TRUE`, indicates to run unadjusted models
    - `RunAdjusted=TRUE`, indicates to also run adjusted models
    - `RunCellTypeAdjusted=TRUE`, indicates to also run adjusted models, further adjusting for estimated cell composition